aaronp18/discraft-plugin/README.md

 Then in the minecraft server, run `/discraft link` to link the minecraft server to the discord bot.

-Everything should be setup now\n
+Everything should be setup now

 <hr>
 <h5>Usage</h5>